 When travelling with my bikes, I like to be pretty meticulous with their security.
-It’s for my own piece of mind, but also due to the practicalities of not losing THE most important tool in my travel arsenal – my bike!
+It’s for my own peace of mind, but also due to the practicalities of not losing THE most important tool in my travel arsenal – my bike!
 I’ve recently had a few friends who’ve lost wheels and seatposts while their bikes have been locked up on the street, which has prompted me to put together this resource.

 I’ve written about the best bike locks before.
 In that same resource I’ve also compiled a list of bike locking tips which should help keep your bike safe on your travels.